Join Anna Maria’s

 The meat around the bone is surrounded by a skin.
 To prevent the meat from curling up while it is cooking, cut the skin with a few vertical incisions.

 Pour flour onto a plate and add salt, mixing them together.
-Dredge the shanks in the flour, until covered uniformly on all sides.
+Dredge the shanks in the flour until covered uniformly on all sides.

 Season with salt and pepper and brown the shanks well on both sides.